 Best reseller hosting FAQs

-What is the best WordPress reseller hosting provider?
+What is the difference between reseller web hosting and a referral program?

 As a reseller, you become a business partner that must have a stable financial base to run and develop web hosting reselling.
 Whereas, the referral program is based on business owners or customers that help improve web hosting sales.